 My practice is frequently faced with inquiries regarding the rights of remaindermen.
-A remainderman is the person who inherits or is entitled under the law to inherit property upon the termination of the estate of the former owner.
-Usually this occurs due to the death or termination of the former owner’s life estate, but this can also occur due to a specific notation in a trust passing ownership from one person to another.
+A remainderman is a person who inherits or is entitled under the law to inherit property upon the termination of the estate of the former owner.
+Usually, this occurs due to the death or termination of the former owner’s life estate, but this can also occur due to a specific notation in a trust passing ownership from one person to another.

 For example, if the owner of property makes a grant of that property “to John for life, and then to Jane,” Jane is entitled to a future interest, called a remainder, and is termed a remainderman.

 As is often the case, the remaindermen and the life estate owner don’t always get along.
 Sometimes, the friction is caused by what the remaindermen perceive as the life estate owner’s waste of the property.

 What are the duties of the life tenant?

 First, it is important to recognize that the life tenant and remaindermen can always enter into an agreement altering the general duties of a life tenant, however, assuming that no agreement exists, the law generally recognizes that a life tenant is usually required to make “ordinary” repairs to the property and keep it properly maintained and preserved so as to prevent waste and decay to the property.
 This is the most common complaint by remaindermen and the source of most of the claims of this type that are filed by my law firm.
 It’s also widely recognized that the life tenant cannot recover compensation from the remaindermen for the cost of any repairs voluntarily made to the property.